JEFFERSON AIRPLANE

 Slick's "Greasy Heart" was the spring '68 precursor to fall release Crown of Creation, the lead track by Kantner its next single.
 A Fillmore version of the Surrealistic song "Plastic Fantastic Lover" appeared on the live early-'69 compilation Bless Its Pointed Little Head.
 The unprecedented Woodstock Festival came in August and JA served as the crowd's 100-minute morning alarm clock.
 All trippin' good fun...save, perhaps, for the war protest "Volunteers" from Jefferson A.'s like-titled late-'69 album.
 Band members began to wander off into side projects; Kaukonen and Casady formed Hot Tuna, one of whose members, Papa John Creach, a violinist in his mid-fifties at the time, came with a jazz pedigree, having played in Chicago with legends like Louis Armstrong and Fats Waller during the 1930s before moving to L.A. in the '40s, where he continued his eventful career as a multi-faceted performer.

 Taking breaks from the Airplane, Paul did his own thing, at one point making a record using a strange-but-similar name: Jefferson Starship.
-He and Grace, recently divorced from Jerry Slick, started a relationship from which a pregnancy resulted, documented in song, "A Child is Coming."
+He and Grace, recently divorced from Jerry Slick, started a relationship from which a pregnancy resulted, documented in song as "A Child is Coming."
 Still going through the motions as a strong unit, Jefferson Airplane started the Grunt label, originally seen as a venture independent from the contractual confines of RCA Victor - easier said than done - which instead became an RCA subsidiary label.
 While 1971's "Pretty as You Feel," written by new drummer Joey Covington with Jack and Jorma, failed to reach the top 40, it was the group's most-played radio song in two years.
 Kantner made another single, "Sunfighter," with Berkeley gospel group The Edwin Hawkins Singers.

 Everyone seemed to go in separate directions...then regroup and take it somewhere else.
 Jorma Kaukonen and Jack Casady moved further outward with Hot Tuna.
 Marty Balin, Grace Slick, Paul Kantner, mutinous Quicksilver guitarist David Freiberg, former Turtles drummer John Barbata and Papa John Creach (who continued his association with Hot Tuna) emerged in 1974 as the "new" Airplane under the Jefferson Starship banner.
 Other members were subtracted, added, sometimes subtracted again.
 The Jefferson prefix went away at some point in a "who owns the name?" conflict.
 Later, the corporate hitmaking-like-never-before Starship concealed its counterculture origin, sounding and appearing nothing like its superior '60s self despite Grace's continued involvement.
 In 1989 Balin, Slick, Kantner, Kaukonen and Casady reunited as five-sixths of what had been the definitive late-'60s lineup, toured and made one album for Epic Records.
 Jefferson Airplane had come back, if only for a short time, from its presumed infinite flight beyond the horizon.